Hard Margin SVM Explained: Theory and Derivation

 &= \argmax_{\bm{\alpha}} \{ \sum_{i=1}^n \alpha_i – \frac{1}{2} \sum_{i=1}^{n} \sum_{j=1}^{n} \alpha_{i} \alpha_{j} y^{(i)} y^{(j)}\boldsymbol{x}^{(i)\T}\boldsymbol{x}^{(j)} \} \n

-& \tt {\rm subject\ to}\ \alpha_i \geq 0, \sum_{i=0}^n \alpha_i y^{(i)} = 0,\ (i = 1, 2, \dots, n).
+& \tt {\rm subject\ to}\ \alpha_i \geq 0, \sum_{i=1}^n \alpha_i y^{(i)} = 0,\ (i = 1, 2, \dots, n).

 \end{align*}

-Estimation of $\hat{\bm{\alpha}}$ using the steepest descent method
+Estimation of $\hat{\bm{\alpha}}$ using Gradient Descent

-The steepest descent method is used here to find the optimal solution $\hat{\bm{\alpha}}$.
-In the steepest descent method, initial parameter values $\bm{\alpha}^{[0]}$ are set at random, and the parameters are updated in the upward direction, the direction of the gradient vector, as shown below since this is a maximization problem.
+Here, we use the gradient descent method to find the optimal solution $\hat{\bm{\alpha}}$.
+In the gradient descent method, we randomly set the initial value of the parameter $\bm{\alpha}^{[0]}$, and since it is a maximization problem, we update the parameters in the ascending direction, which is the direction of the gradient vector, as shown below.

-\begin{align} \bm{\alpha}^{[t+1]} = \bm{\alpha}^{[t]} + \eta \pd{\tilde{L}(\bm{\alpha})}{\bm{\alpha}}. \label{eq:kouka} \end{align}
+\bm{\alpha}^{[t+1]} = \bm{\alpha}^{[t]} + \eta \pd{\tilde{L}(\bm{\alpha})}{\bm{\alpha}}.

-To perform the steepest descent method, let us compute the value of the gradient vector $\pd{\tilde{L}(\bm{\alpha})}{\bm{\alpha}}$.
+To perform gradient descent, let’s calculate the value of the gradient vector $\pd{\tilde{L}(\bm{\alpha})}{\bm{\alpha}}$.

 \begin{align*}